Harjot66/data_scientist_salaries_analysis/README.md

 The correlation between salary and experience level is 0.62.
 ```

-The data visualizations are in the folder
+Data visualizations are in folder

 # Discussion